AMillsy/Find-that-Place/README.md

 As a user, I can easily navigate back to the home screen or perform a new search with minimal effort.

 ```

+# Code

+This is the code for the Unleashed website.
+Unleashed is a web application that allows users to search for pubs in a specific location and view them on a map.
+Users can also interact with a chatbot powered by OpenAI's GPT-3.5 language model.

 ## How to Use